BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 jupyter notebook --port=PORT
 ```

-Now just open your browser and type in `localhost:PORT` and you should be good to go.
+Now just open your browser and type `localhost:PORT` in the address bar to access the notebook server.

 __You will need to do this every time you intend on accessing the notebook.__ It is fairly simple to write a script to automate this.
-I've attached a launchable applescript for Mac in the git, which you'll need to modify with your own credentials.
+I've attached a launchable applescript for Mac in the git which you'll need to modify with your own credentials.

 The first time you access it, you will be asked to generate a password to access the notebook.